mpkelly/blog/assets/articles/colour.md

 1. The cost of maintenance is lower.
 2. Code reuse is much easier - just drop your components anywhere and they reflect the active palette.
-3. It's conceptually simpler - you don't need complex colour names when the context changes (see notes)
+3. It's conceptually simpler - you can use the same set of colour names everywhere.
 4. Creating a dark theme is easier because there are fewer colours in fewer places that need to be redefined.

 ### Notes